|WWT Shows||CLICK TO: Join and Support Internet Horology Club 185™||IHC185™ Forums|

 From the 1920s to the 1950s Wadsworth-Hamilton Cases were often featured in Hamilton advertising.
 The one shown below was part of a 1927 promotion aimed directly at railroad employees, that watch case is of course the Model 2 which was immensely popular during nearly thirty years of production.

-We will continue expanding this area with additional comments, a descriptive synopsis along with additional pictures of Wadsworth cases for Hamilton Railroad Watches.
+We will continue expanding this area with additionally updated comments and descriptive synopsis to go with our pictures of all the beautiful Wadsworth cases for Hamilton Railroad Watches.

 |Powered by Social Strata|